You may be familiar with St. Augustine’s famous quote, “The world is a book, and those who do not travel read only a page.”

 By following these international travel tips, you are now far better prepared to have an escapade that would make Saint Augustine himself want to read your book.

 The world is full of page-worthy places, cultures, people and experiences just waiting for you to get out there and be a part of it all.

 Jenn Parker is a native Floridian who has been living in Costa Rica since 2010.
 She is an avid surfer, writer, traveler and nature lover on a mission to surf the earth and share her stories.
-She writes for multiple publications, including a collaborative blog called Ocean and Oak.
+Check out some of her published work on her website Jenn Parker.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn languages with real-world videos.